christsven/H.E.A.T/factions/Baltic Security Partnership Brigade.md

 ![HMMWV](/factions/ressources/humvee.excalidraw.png)

+Originally donated to the latvian army by the USA, some of the ~40 vehicles were put to use for the BASEP units.

 | HMMWV | <img src="/factions/nato-symbols/blufor/wheeled-oneaxis-apc.excalidraw.png" align="right" alt="Armoured Car" height=30 width=auto></img> |
 | :---- | ---- |
 | Cost | 60 pt / 65 pt / 70 pt |